 Strict Examination Criteria Needed For Drug Patents

-Thus, it is very important to set the rigorous patentability standards for granting patent on a particular drug otherwise its repercussion will not only be detrimental to the general public (esp. patients) but also to the entire patent arena in the form of extended absolute monopolization period, exploitation of other competitors, and more importantly as an impediment the production of generic drug and causes delay of entrance of generic drugs in the market.
+Thus, it is very important to set the rigorous patentability standards for granting a patent on a particular drug otherwise its repercussion will not only be detrimental to the general public (esp. patients) but also to the entire patent arena in the form of an extended absolute monopolization period, exploitation of other competitors, and more importantly as an impediment the production of generic drug and causes a delay of the entrance of generic drugs in the market.

-Irony of Malaysia’s patented drugs
+The irony of Malaysia’s patented drugs

 A pharmaceutical company famous for its HIV/AIDS drug which combines Lopinavir and Ritonavir did not file for patents on the two base compounds in Malaysia.
 However, from 1999 to 2006, several secondary patents were granted on the base compounds by the Malaysian intellectual property office.
-All over the world, the base compounds for patents for Lopinavir and Ritonavir have expired between 2014 and 2017 but in Malaysia, last secondary patent will expire in 2027 (Here).
+All over the world, the base compounds for patents for Lopinavir and Ritonavir have expired between 2014 and 2017 but in Malaysia, the last secondary patent will expire in 2027.
 It shows that even after the expiration of base compounds in Malaysia and other counties, the patent life of the drug has increased by 10-12 years.
-As a result, availability of a generic version of such drugs remains a far cry in Malaysia.
-One unavoidable issue that arises due to such scenario is the high prices of HIV/AIDS drugs as per the Malaysian Competition Commission review of the pharmaceutical sector.
+As a result, the availability of a generic version of such drugs remains a far cry in Malaysia.
+One unavoidable issue that arises due to such a scenario is the high prices of HIV/AIDS drugs as per the Malaysian Competition Commission review of the pharmaceutical sector.

-Therefore, it is essential for the ministry for IP and the patent office to come up with more stringent patentability criteria for pharmaceutical patent applications in order to avoid the practice of secondary patents and patent ever greening.
+Therefore, it is essential for the ministry for IP and the patent office to come up with more stringent patentability criteria for pharmaceutical patent applications in order to avoid the practice of secondary patents and patent evergreening.

 The grant of patent connotes monopoly over the patented subject matter and if it is granted so easily without applying firm standards and tests, it would not harmonize the purpose of IP law.
 The objective of IP law is to provide incentives to create and serve the interests of the public by promoting economic growth.
-Interestingly, in pharmaceutical sector, the rigorous application of patentability standards becomes more important because the production of medicines depends upon them.
+Interestingly, in the pharmaceutical sector, the rigorous application of patentability standards becomes more important because the production of medicines depends upon them.
 Thus, their direct nexus with the public health which constitutes a part of public interest cannot be overlooked.
-So if the ever greening strategies which ultimately extends the monopoly time, are not curbed, the result will be unaffordable high prices of the medicines and delay in the entrance of generic drugs in the market.
-High pricing of the medicine are accessible to only a limited number of people who are rich but the large segment of the people who cannot afford such high pricing medicines have to suffer by relying on their fate.
+So if the evergreening strategies which ultimately extend the monopoly time, are not curbed, the result will be unaffordable high prices of the medicines and delay in the entrance of generic drugs in the market.
+High pricing of the medicine is accessible to only a limited number of people who are rich but the large segment of the people who cannot afford such high pricing medicines have to suffer by relying on their fate.
 Thus, the role of patentability standards is very significant in the pharmaceutical sectors.